Posted by Ed Faber on February 7, 2019

 Some water leak units also sense for out of range humidity and temperatures.
 If you’re out of town on a winter vacation and your furnace fails, it could freeze your water pipes.
 When water freezes it expands and the pressure can burst your pipes, releasing a constant blast of water into your home which could go on for days if no one is around.
 Other smart devices can even turn off your water when a leak is detected.

 Encompass Insurance offering customers free connected home program

-If you have an Encompass homeowner policy in Iowa, contact Insurance Gurus in Cedar Rapids to register.
+If you have an Encompass homeowner policy in Iowa, contact your agent or Insurance Gurus in Cedar Rapids to register.
 Supplies are limited.
 For a free home and/or auto insurance quote from Encompass contact Ed Faber at Insurance Gurus, 319-200-4878.